sohonet/monitorama2016/Monitorama day 1.md

 Identify Power Users - Find interested parties, give them what they need, empower them to help others

 What are you improving?
-How do yu measure it?
+How do you measure it?

 Get started.
 Be willing to do the work, shave the preposterous line of yaks.
 Strike when opportunies arise (incidents).
 Stigmergy - how uncordinated systems work together.